 The fall of Jerusalem was a profound crisis of faith for the Jewish people.
-Prior to 586 BC they believed that because they were God’s people and God dwelled on Mount Zion, the city of Jerusalem would never be destroyed.
+Prior to 586 BC they believed hey were God’s people and God and God was present on Mount Zion.
+Because of this, the city of Jerusalem would never be destroyed.
 They might be oppressed by Assyria or Babylon, but God would always rescue them.
 It was unthinkable the Temple itself could be dismantled, the Temple treasures stolen and placed at the feet of a pagan god in a temple in Babylon.

 Beyond the national disaster, the fall of Jerusalem was a spiritual and theological disaster.
 For the exiles forced to settle in Babylon, it may have appeared God had forsaken his people.
 God’s judgment was severe, perhaps he has canceled his promises when scattered his people among the nations to love as foreigners and aliens.
 Perhaps, the gods of the Babylonians were more powerful than the God of Israel?
 Maybe Yahweh is a cruel and capricious god who goes back on his promises?
 Perhaps the Jew in exile should switch loyalties and follow the greater gods of Nebuchadnezzar and the Babylonians.
 After all, where had serving Yahweh gotten them, except exiled from their homeland?